fabiordrig/goober/README.md

 - Implement a payment system.
 - Add a feature for rating drivers and riders.
 - Develop real-time ride tracking.

+## Thoughts and Reflections

+- I'm proud of the result, but the code is not clean enough, I need to refactor it. this is my first time using Next, to I discovered a lot of stuff during the development, but I follow the philosophy of "Make it work, make it right, make it fast".
+So for the first version, it works fine.
+But if we have to scale this app, we need to refactor the code

+## Time Spent

+- According my wakatime, I spent 23 hours on this project.
+- But we could break in:
+- 8 hours to learn Next.js
+- 3 hours to design the database
+- 3 hours to design the UI
+- 9 hours to code the app

 ## Installation and Setup